Proactive investors know that the months before year-end can be an ideal time to make strategic adjustments.

 Be thoughtful about required minimum distributions (RMDs) to ensure that you comply with the rules – especially as some of those rules have shifted throughout the course of the pandemic.

-Last year, the CARES Act waived all RMD obligations.
-But for 2021, requirements are back to normal.
 Investors that reach a certain age – 70 1/2 for those born before July 1, 1949; 72 for those born after – are required to take RMDs from their IRAs.
 You’ll face a hefty 50% tax penalty on amounts not withdrawn from your IRA to meet the RMD, so be sure to speak with your advisor to ensure you’ve met your obligations.

 A few reminders for future distribution planning: